midhunkalarikkal/FullDomain/Notes/Nodejs.md

 `res.write()`
 -----------
-Used to write a part of the response body.
+Used to send a part of the response body.
 It allows you to send chunks of data in a streaming fashion.
 It can be called multiple times to send different parts of the response.
 You need to end the response using res.end().